avecnavadita/QBASIC/README.md

 ### Print

 We use Print to display strings and numbers in the console (output).
+There are two ways to print in QBASIC.

+- PRINT
+- ?

 Example:

 ```
 Print "Hi there"
 Print "A quick brown fox jumps over the lazy dog"
+?
+"Hello!"
 ```

 ### Input